 Who is Marc Rowan?

 Rowan took over the role of CEO at Apollo after Black stepped down.
-A graduate of the Wharton School of Business, Rowan donated $50 million to his alma matter in 2018.
+A graduate of the Wharton School of Business, Rowan donated $50 million to his alma mater in 2018.
 The donation was reportedly the largest in the school’s history.

-Apollo announces its first-quarter 2021 earnings.
+Apollo announces its fourth-quarter 2021 earnings.